Clinic Mastery Marketing

 What you can do

-Describe what the practice does.
 'Psychology services for adults and children in [suburb]' is unambiguous and safe.
 The patient knows what's offered.
+No claims, no promises.

-Describe the clinician's training and approach in plain terms.
-'CBT and ACT-trained psychologists' or 'Clinicians with experience in trauma-focused therapy' both name the work without promising the outcome.
+'CBT and ACT trained psychologists' or 'experience in trauma focused therapy' both name the work without promising the outcome.
+Expertise without claims.

-Describe the booking pathway.
-'Same-week appointments available' or 'Evening sessions for working professionals' speak directly to logistical concerns without making a clinical claim.
+'Same week appointments available' or 'Evening sessions for working professionals' address real patient logistics without making a clinical claim.
+Practical information that builds trust.

 How to handle the patient's pain without crossing the line